MartaFuentesF/NLP_classification_reddit_posts/README.md

 ### Introduction

-For Project 3, the objective is to collect and analyze posts from two distinct subreddits.
+This project's objective is to collect and analyze posts from two distinct subreddits.
 Subreddits are specialized forums on the popular website Reddit that cater to specific topics and interests.

 The focus will be on creating a classification model to discern the origin of a subreddit post between the following two subreddits:

+Content note: This dataset contains real Subbredit posts, and some of the posts contain language that can be crude or offensive.

 Subreddit 1: [r/AmItheAsshole]('https://www.reddit.com/r/AmItheAsshole/')

-Description: Serving as a platform for moral introspection, r/AmItheAsshole provides a space for individuals to seek feedback on contentious issues.
+Description (from the forum): r/AmItheAsshole is a platform for moral introspection.
+It allows individuals to seek feedback on contentious issues.
 Users present both sides of a dilemma and solicit opinions to ascertain whether their actions align with societal norms.

-Content note: This dataset contains real Subbredit posts, and some of the posts contain language that is not safe for work, crude, or offensive.

 Subreddit 2: [r/AskLawyers]('https://www.reddit.com/r/AskLawyers/')

-Description: Offering legal guidance, r/AskLawyers encourages users to pose questions with the understanding that professional legal advice requires consultation with an attorney.
+Description (from the forum): Offering legal guidance, r/AskLawyers encourages users to pose questions with the understanding that professional legal advice requires consultation with an attorney.
 Public posts and comments in this subreddit are not construed as forming an attorney-client relationship.

 The selection of these two subreddits stems from their shared purpose of providing a venue for individuals to seek input on personal matters.
 While one focuses on ethical considerations and societal expectations, the other centers on legal principles and potential courses of action.
-This juxtaposition between moral inquiry and legal inquiry presents an intriguing avenue for exploration, highlighting the intersection of public opinion and formal legal frameworks.
+While one focuses on ethical considerations and societal expectations, the other centers on legal principles and possible consequences.
+In both cases, people want advice on a course of action.

 ### Data Preparation

 After collecting data from the Reddit API, duplicates were removed, resulting in a dataset with 2149 entries.
-Some posts had missing content, which was replaced with the post title as a common practice in discussion forums.
+There are three columns: title, post, and source.
+The data is unbalanced, as ~72% of the posts originated from AITA.
+This was addressed by stratifying the target variable.
+Missing data from the 'post' column was imputed using the post title; it is common practice in discussion forums to use the title line for a question.

 ### Text Processing and Analysis

 The top words in each subreddit were identified using CountVectorizer.
 A custom preprocessor was also implemented to remove URLs, emojis, and special characters.
-The lemmatize-tokenize function was applied to further process the text data.
+A lemmatize-tokenize function was applied to further process the text data.

 ![Most Common Words in Posts (from both sources combined)](https://git.generalassemb.ly/martafuentes/project-3/blob/master/Images/bar_most_common_all.png?raw=true)